DECISION 2021: Meet the Council Candidates, Brooklyn Edition (There are a LOT of Them!)

 - Jennifer Gutierrez, chief of staff to the current council member

-Despite a term-limited council member in a politically active Bushwick district with myriad urban problems, only one person is currently on the ballot for the seat: Jennifer Gutierrez.
+Despite a term-limited council member in a politically active Bushwick district with myriad urban problems, only one person is raising any significant money to run for the seat: Jennifer Gutierrez.

 She vows to continue Reynoso’s approach of saying, as she put it, “I don’t give a ‘f’ about car culture.”